 GUIDELINES FOR PROJECTS IN LIEU OF DISSERTATION

 As mentioned in the Proposal section, students in the PNC program generally submit a major project in lieu of traditional research.
+They can defend it or, more appropriately, use it to support their autobiography.
 This might take the form of a novel, a book of poetry, a textbook, directory or series of journal articles, an original work of art, a play, a concert, an academic conference or symposium, a graphic design project, a community-based project or organization or another major product of unique design.

 Student’s choosing to submit a project in lieu of dissertation are required to prepare a formal write-up which justifies the project, describes it purpose and explains the importance of the project in the same format of a traditional dissertation.
-The written document MUST EXPLAIN AND JUSTIFY THE UNIQUE CONTRIBUTION TO PNC NATURAL ATTRACTION ECOLOGY AND THE PUBLIC THAT THIS PROJECT REPRESENTS.
+The written document MUST EXPLAIN AND JUSTIFY THE UNIQUE CONTRIBUTION TO PNC ORGANIC PSYCHOLOGY AND THE PUBLIC THAT THIS PROJECT REPRESENTS.